Populations at Risk

 Since 2011 various transitional governing bodies have failed to restore peace and stability to the country.
 While the conflict has been presented as a battle between secular, moderate forces and their extremist Islamist rivals, in reality it is dominated by shifting personal, tribal and regional enmities and alliances.

 The UN-facilitated peace process faces many obstacles and delays.
-The most recent LNA offensive on Tripoli resulted in the cancellation of a national conference to determine a timeline for democratic elections.
+During April the LNA offensive caused the cancellation of a national conference to determine a timeline for democratic elections.

 Armed groups on all sides have violated International Humanitarian Law (IHL) and International Human Rights Law.
-There is also evidence that competing regional and international powers have provided arms and air support to parties to the conflict, despite a UN-mandated arms embargo.
+UNSMIL has said that some airstrikes may amount to war crimes.
+There is also evidence that competing regional and international powers, including at least two permanent members of the UN Security Council (UNSC), have provided arms and support to parties to the conflict, despite a UN-mandated arms embargo.

 The GNA needs urgent and sustained international assistance in order to end violations of IHL, establish the rule of law and uphold its responsibility to protect.

 On 7 June 2018 the UNSC imposed targeted sanctions on six individuals accused of people smuggling in Libya.
-On 10 June 2019 the UNSC adopted Resolution 2473 renewing the arms embargo against Libya for a year.
+On 10 June 2019 the UNSC adopted Resolution 2473 renewing the arms embargo for one year.

-The UNSC should impose sanctions against all individuals and political forces who actively seek to subvert the peace process, including Haftar and the LNA.
-All armed groups need to uphold their obligations under International Humanitarian Law and immediately cease military operations conducted in heavily-populated areas.
-Regional powers need to act in accordance with the arms embargo reaffirmed under UNSC Resolution 2473 of June 2019.
+The UNSC should impose targeted sanctions against all individuals and forces who actively seek to subvert the peace process, including Haftar and the LNA.
+All armed groups need to uphold their obligations under IHL and immediately cease military operations in heavily populated areas.
+All UN member states need to act in accordance with the arms embargo.

-All those responsible for mass atrocities during the 2011 civil war, as well as those responsible for war crimes committed during the current conflict, should be held accountable for their crimes.
+All those responsible for mass atrocities in Libya, both past and present, should be held accountable for their crimes.

 Last Updated: 15 November 2019

-The five most recent issues of R2P Monitor and atrocity Alert are available in the side-bar.
+The five most recent issues of R2P Monitor and Atrocity Alert are available in the side-bar.
 To see previous assessments of this country, please see our Publications page.
-Libya was featured in the R2P Monitor from January to July 2012 and from November 2014 to March 2016.
+Libya was featured in the R2P Monitor from January to July 2012, from November 2014 to March 2016, and since July 2019.